 presence of a substitute function prevents a static error during

 testing.
 The content of the substitute function is irrelevant.
 Here

 An alternate approach to error avoidance involves the XSLT 3.0 instructions

 <xsl:try> and <xsl:catch>.
 In the next example, the

 production behavior changes the browser's URL history.
-But because we have complementary
+We decided not to report or

 mimic the URL change in the XSpec environment.
 The try/catch structure is enough to

 a barrier to XSpec testing of the ancestor template.